Can You Refuse a Breathalyzer in Massachusetts?

 What Happens When You Refuse?

-You have 15 days from the date of refusal to request an RMV Chemical Test Refusal Hearing in order to fight the suspension.
+You have 15 days from the date of refusal to request an RMV Chemical Test Refusal Hearing to fight the suspension.

 First-Offense OUI (No Prior OUIs)